 Those who used the device report that their tinnitus is much quieter and less annoying.
 Tinnitus-associated stress was also reduced.

-There are some drawbacks in the study.
-They include the fact that they did not have a control group.
+There are some drawbacks in the study, including the fact that the researchers did not have a control group.
 This group would have been people who received no intervention and represented tinnitus symptoms in people who don’t participate in treatment.
+In other words, tinnitus sufferers who were given no sleep aids to help combat the ringing in their ears.

-Additionally, they can only measure tinnitus loudness subjectively.
+Additionally, the researchers and study participants could only measure tinnitus loudness subjectively.
 It’s very rare to have a form of tinnitus that can be measured on any devices.
-Therefore, results must be gathered by participants that report the level of reduction they experience.
+Most forms of tinnitus are only audible to the sufferers and can’t be detected by hearing professionals.
+Therefore, the results must be gathered by participants that report the level of reduction they experience.

 Despite its faults, this study gives us hope that there may soon be better treatment options for tinnitus.